-Like an income statement, a statement of retained earnings provides an overview of a corporation’s financial health.
+Like other financial statements, a statement of retained earnings provides an overview of a corporation’s financial health.

 Ending the year with a high level of retained earnings could indicate significant growth.
 Of course, retained earnings also need to be considered in a broader context — for example, how much you paid out in dividends.

-However, a statement of retained earnings is not just for members of the business.
+However, a statement of retained earnings is not just for internal use.

-Anyone who’s considering investing in your business will pay considerable attention to the company’s income as well as its future viability.
+Investors want to know that your business is making money, but they also want to know how you use that money.
 Retained earnings can provide a glimpse into how a company is being managed and whether it will generate sustainable growth over time.

 Investors can use a statement of retained earnings to infer whether a company values growth over paying its shareholders.
-If you continually prioritize shareholder dividends rather than reinvesting in the company, you may be unnecessarily limiting your future growth.
+If you're focusing on paying out dividends rather than reinvesting profits in the business, potential investors may question your commitment to growing the company.

 Like investors, banks and other lenders use retained earnings statements to evaluate a company’s financial situation.
 A decrease in net profit typically leads to a decrease in retained earnings, so lenders can examine how well a business has been performing over a given time period.